k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

 The Catalog window includes the following parts, described in this article:

-* The main area which displays the Catalog tree with its elements.
+* Main area, which displays the Catalog tree with its elements.
-* The application menu bar which allows performing various activities.
+* Application menu bar, which allows to perform various activities.
-* The properties tab which displays more information about the selected Catalog element.
+* Properties tab, which displays more information about a selected Catalog element.

 ### Main Area